TeamEngine/react-test/README.md

 ## What's expected?

 A working application with the above functionality, perhaps a little more.
-We we would like to see an eye for detail and that the code was written for maintainability.
+We would like to see an eye for detail and that the code was written for maintainability and scalability.

 Things we're looking for: